CedricDeVijt/CompilersProject/README.md

 1. Run the shell script by running `./test.sh`

-The shell script will run all the tests in the `tests/extra_tests` directory and print the results to the console.
-The tests from project 1 are modified to be compatible with the compiler.
+The script will run all the tests in `src/tests/test_input_files` with gcc and with our compiler and compare the output.
+If the outputs are the same, the test passes.

 ## Conclusion